 Easing back slightly on the power when changing helps your derailleur shift smoothly across the cassette.
-The same applies for the front derailleur, the chain is being put under lateral tension as it shifts between the small and big ring and adding pedal tension at the same time results in an awkward and noisy shift and will contribute to faster chain and cog wear.
+The same applies to the front derailleur; the chain is being put under lateral tension as it goes between the small and big ring.
+Adding pedal tension simultaneously results in an awkward and noisy shift and will contribute to faster chain and cog wear.

-The ideal shifting technique would be to plan for the shift in advance, prepare to shift, ease up on the power, make the shift and get immediately back on the power.
+The ideal shifting technique would be to plan for the shift in advance, prepare to shift, ease up on the power, make the shift and get immediately back on the force.

 Read More : The 9 Best Cycling Power Meters

 You should ideally anticipate gear shifts the same on a bike as you would in a car.

 Look far enough ahead to see what gear you’re likely to need and shift into it just before you hit that point.
 This works best when you’re about to hit a sharp gradient, if you’re coming up against traffic calming measures or when anticipating a descent.

 If you’re already in the gear you need, you can maintain cadence and power and ease through the terrain or situation smoothly and while in full control of your power and the bike.

 Cross chaining is where you’re in the extremes of one or the other gear and force the chain to cross the chainstay.

 For example, being in the big chainring while in the biggest cog on your cassette, or the small chainring and the smallest cog on the cassette.